jilanbshk/S3_Sanity_Check/README.md

 ```

 Too bad.
-Bucket `elvis` does not exists or unreadable by everyone.
+Bucket `elvis` does not exist or unreadable by everyone.

 ####Testing if bucket "refuse" is readable by everyone.